ISO Certification

 Wiki Document Control

-Procedures can always be improved, but our goal is to make better products—not better procedures.
-So what could possibly be so exciting about document control that I feel compelled to write another post about “blah, blah, blah?”
+Procedures can constantly be improved, but our goal is to make better products—not better procedures.
+So, what could be so exciting about document control that I feel compelled to write another post about “blah, blah, blah?”
 I read an article about using Wiki for document control.
-A Wiki is just a collaborative environment where anyone can add, delete, and edit content.
+A Wiki is a collaborative environment where anyone can add, delete, and edit content.
 All changes are saved, and Wiki can be controlled—while simultaneously being available to everyone.
 The most famous of all Wiki is Wikipedia.
-In 2009, Francisco Castaño (a.k.a. – Pancho) began a discussion thread to explain how his company was using a Wiki to manage their documentation system.
-In the last month, ASQ published an update on the status of Pancho’s Wiki process for document control.
+In 2009, Francisco Castaño (a.k.a. – Pancho) began a discussion thread to explain how his company used Wiki to manage its documentation system.
+Last month, ASQ published an update on the status of Pancho’s Wiki process for document control.
 Depending upon how you implement a Wiki and what software tools you use, it might be a virtual quality system or an eQMS.

 Writing Procedures

-In most companies, the process owner writes procedures, and other people in the company rarely comment on minor errors.
+The process owner writes procedures in most companies, and other people rarely comment on minor errors.
 In the most dysfunctional companies, the Quality Department writes the procedures for the rest of the company or outsources them to consultants.
 Reviewing and editing procedures should be the responsibility of everyone in the company.
 Still, I never considered the possibility of having everyone within the company edit procedures simultaneously—until I saw Pancho’s thread.
 Throughout the discussion, others have indicated that they also tried using Wiki to optimize content.
 This is a genius idea that is coming of age.

 Very soon (hopefully in 2013), the responsibilities section of our procedures will fundamentally change.
 Instead of reading and understanding, everyone will be responsible for writing and editing (oh no, I’ll have to create a new learning pyramid).

 Quality will no longer be responsible for writing procedures.
-Instead, the quality function can focus on monitoring, measuring, data analysis, and improvement of processes and products.
-The downside is that we will need fewer personnel in document control.
+Instead, the quality function can focus on monitoring, measuring, data analysis, and improving processes and products.
+The downside is that we will need less personnel in document control.

-If you want to learn more about Wiki for document control, follow this thread I found on Elsmar Cove.
+If you want to learn more about Wiki for document control, follow this thread on Elsmar Cove.
 It’s rich in content, and even the moderators have been forced to rethink their preconceptions.

 You should also read two articles by Pancho: